followben/miner/README.md

 ## Quick Start

-Ensure python 3.7+ is on your path, then:
+Ensure python 3.7+ is on your path, then in the root of this project:

 ```bash
 % python -m venv venv